ages2001/Universal-Windows-Installer/README.md

 ## System Requirements for Universal Windows Installer

 - CPU: At least i486
-- RAM: 68 MiB of memory
+- RAM: 64 MiB of memory
 - Disk: MBR/GPT/SGI/SUN scheme and compatible hard disk controller supported by Tiny Core Linux
 - Installation media: USB or CD/DVD at least 2.5 GiB
-- Media writer: **Rufus 3.10** or newer, and **SysLinux 6.03** or newer, are required to properly prepare bootable media for Universal Windows Installer v0.3.0. **Ventoy** is also supported as an alternative to writing a dedicated ISO each time.
+- Media writer: **Rufus 3.10** and **SysLinux 6.03** are required to properly prepare bootable media for Universal Windows Installer v0.3.0. **Ventoy** is also supported as an alternative to writing a dedicated ISO each time.

 **NOTE:** For Windows XP x64, x86-64 Intel or AMD CPU is required!